BarbyKelly/quizproject/README.md

   <div id="quiz_level_prompt" class="container hide">

-- Developer realised she had updated 'level_prompt' for 'quiz_level_prompt' in script.js line 10,
+- Developer realized she had updated 'level_prompt' for 'quiz_level_prompt' in script.js line 10,
   but not updated 'id' in index.html.

 - Developer updated 'level_prompt' for 'quiz_level_prompt' for the 'id' in index.html line 54.